 Sending IOTA transactions does not require fees

 Unlike many blockchains and DLTs, IOTA utilizes feeless transactions.
-This makes possible to issue 0-value transactions, used solely for sharing immutable data.
+This makes it possible to issue zero-value transactions, used solely for sharing immutable data.
 Thanks to its feeless model, your IOTA solution provides a far better economic scalability.
-This is not possible with other ledgers, where each transaction has to incur in a fixed or variable fee, varying with the variation price of the associated token.
+This is not possible with other ledgers, where each transaction has to incur a fixed or variable fee, varying with the variation price of the associated token.

-If you got this far and the answer to all the questions above is yes, it is likely that IOTA is your choice to build your solution.
+If you got this far and the answer to all the above questions is yes, it is likely that IOTA is the right choice for you to build your solution.

-Now that you understand why IOTA is your go-to choice, it is good to identify a few design principles that allow you to understand the different building blocks of the IOTA technology stack that you might want to use.
+Now that you understand why IOTA is your go-to choice, it could be helpful to identify a few design principles that allow you to understand the different building blocks of the IOTA technology stack that you might want to use.